nmfs-ost/AA-SI_DataRoadMap/README.md

 Our data road map is based on echoPype's data processing levels <a href="https://echolevels.readthedocs.io/en/latest/levels_proposed.html"> "echoPype processing levels"</a>, where each level represents a step from "raw" data in manufacturer-specified file formats to gridded data that are ready for input to advanced analytical models, such as, machine learning (ML), artificial intelligence (AI), Bayesian inverse (APES), and other advanced statistical models.
 Active-acoustic data (echosounder, SONAR, multibeam) are our primary data set, but we include supplemental data, such as oceanographic, biological, and geological data that characterize the environment, as well as metadata for all data streams.

-For the AA-SI, we define the levels as:
+For active acoustic data, we define the levels and processes within those levels as:
 - **Level 0**
     - Input: raw data file in manufacturer-specified format located in the cloud or on-premise,
     - Harvest survey-level metadata (who, what, when, where, why, and how) for the selected data,